Biden wants to quadruple refugee admissions set by Trump

 Refugee admissions are determined by the president each year, and federal funding for resettlement agencies is based on the number of people they resettle in a given year.

-Still, advocates have applauded Biden’s plans, saying it sends a signal to the world that he intends to restore the United States’ humanitarian leadership.
+Advocates have applauded Biden’s plans, saying it sends a signal to the world that he intends to restore the United States’ humanitarian leadership.

 Trump targeted the refugee program under his anti-immigration policies, dropping admissions yearly until they reached a record low of 15,000.
 Historically, the average has been 95,000 under both Republican and Democratic administrations.